Contractors with a table of tools.

 A form of inland marine insurance, contractor's tools and equipment insurance provides coverage for small tools and equipment.

-This policy is sometimes called equipment floater insurance or "tool insurance," and offers ideal coverage for professionals who regularly work at different job sites.
+This policy is sometimes called equipment floater insurance, tools and equipment insurance, or just tool insurance.
+This policy offers ideal coverage for professionals who regularly work at different job sites, such as landscaping businesses.

 It protects movable tools and equipment wherever you take them, and helps pay for the repair or replacement if they're lost, damaged, or stolen.